 Now run by the Milton Brewery and completely refurbished.
 Has quickly become popular with real ale enthusiasts.

 1 Devonshire Road (tel: 01223 316 610)

 Sports-mad community pub offering bags of atmosphere on big match days.
 5 large screens.
-A very warm welcome at all times from landlords Emma and Dave.
+A very warm welcome at all times from landlady Emma and her team.
 Quiz night Tuesdays.
 Occasional music nights.
 Pizzas and light bites available throughout the day.
 Two open fires make it very cosy in winter.

 184 Sturton Street (01223 576092)